Differentiable Quadratic Optimization For The Maximum Independent Set Problem: Clique-Informed Differentiable Quadratic MIS Optimization

-where $\gamma>1$ is the edges-penalty parameter.
-The rationale behind the third augmented term $- \frac{1}{2} \mathbf{x}^T \mathbf{A}_{G'} \mathbf{x}$ in Problem~\eqref{eqn: MIS QINO_un_normalized} (corresponding to the edges of the complement graph $G'$) is to encourage the optimizer to select two nodes with no edge connecting them in $G$ (implying an edge in $G'$).
-We will theoretically show later in Theorem~\ref{th: quadratic objective} that any MIS minimizer is a local minimizer of Problem~\eqref{eqn: MIS QINO_un_normalized} with an appropriately chosen $\gamma$-value.
-Interestingly, the above continuous quadratic formulation of the MIS problem in Problem~\eqref{eqn: MIS QINO_un_normalized} admits a {\em dataless} implementation of the quadratic neural network (QNN), which was recently introduced in \cite{fan2020universal}.
+In particular, we incorporate $\gamma$ that penalizes edges in graph $G$ on the optimization objective.
+The third term is informed by the duality between the MIS and MC problems.

-To see how Problem~\eqref{eqn: MIS QINO_un_normalized} corresponds to a \quantns, consider the graph example in Figure~\ref{fig: quad dNN} (\textit{left}), for which the \quant is illustrated in Figure~\ref{fig: quad dNN} (\textit{right}).
-Here, the \quant comprises two fully connected layers.
-The initial activation-free layer encodes information about the nodes (top $n=5$ connections), edges of $G$ (middle $m=4$ connections), and edges of $G'$ (bottom $m'=6$ connections), all without a bias vector.
-The subsequent fully connected layer is an activation-free layer performing a vector dot-product between the fixed weight vector (with $-1$ corresponding to the nodes and edges of $G'$ and the edges-penalty parameter $\gamma$), and the output of the first layer.
+The rationale behind the third term $- \frac{\gamma'}{2} \mathbf{x}^T \mathbf{A}_{G'} \mathbf{x}$ in \eqref{eqn: MIS CQO main matrix} (corresponding to the edges of the complement graph $G'$) is to (\textit{i}) encourage the optimizer to select two nodes with no edge connecting them in $G$ (implying an edge in $G'$), and (\textit{ii}) discourage sparsity given the last term of \eqref{eqn: MIS CQO main matrix with norms}.